-Partners and shareholders - Complete all of Schedule O. The amounts to be entered on lines 57 and 58 should be provided to you by your partnership or New York S corporation.
-If you belong to more than one partnership or New York S corporation, complete a separate Schedule O for each entity.
-Transfer the total of all schedules as instructed below line 62.
+Partners, shareholders, and beneficiaries of estates and trusts that distributed the QEZE income to the beneficiaries: Complete all of Schedule O. The amounts to be entered on lines 59 and 60 should be provided to you by your partnership, New York S corporation, estate, or trust.
+If you belong to more than one partnership, New York S corporation, estate, or trust, complete a separate Schedule O for each entity.
+Transfer the total of all schedules as instructed on line 66.